Sienci-Labs/Resources/lmmk3/mk3-assembly/mk3-first-project.md

 ---
-title: LongMill MK3 First Project
+title: First Project
-menu_order: 8
+menu_order: 9
 post_status: draft
 post_excerpt: What can you make on your LongMill MK3?
 We run through your 1st project step by step.
-Let's get cnc'ing!
+Let's get CNC'ing!
 post_date: 2026-05-20 10:44:33
 taxonomy:
     knowledgebase_cat: mk3-assembly